verriterri/contentlify/ContentMaxer-Cursor-Build-Plan.md

 - Commission details
 - Sign-up link (with your affiliate link - meta!)
 - Tips for getting approved
-- Average earnings (from ContentMaxer data)
+- Average earnings (from Contentlify data)
 - "I use this" button (track which programs you're in)

 User benefits: